askap-craco/askap-craco.github.io/_pages/science.md

 <a name="craft"></a>
 ### ASKAP CRAFT Survey

-CRAFT is the high-time resolution survey for fast radio transients on the 36-element, 30 deg2 field of view Australian SKA Pathfinder.
+CRAFT is the high-time resolution survey for fast radio transients on the 36-element, 30 square degree field of view Australian SKA Pathfinder.
 Its aim is to survey the Universe for impulsive astrophysical phenomena at radio frequencies between about 700 and 1500 MHz.
 A particular target of interest is the newly-discovered class of highly-luminous Fast Radio Bursts.

 {% include video id="293893521" provider="vimeo" %}